 According to statistics about relationships derived from a study of 3,000 individuals, couples with a 5-year gap are 18% more likely to divorce, whereas those with a 10-year difference are 39% more likely.

 Experts claim that large age gaps also mean different tastes in music, different values, different cultural reference points, and different approaches to sex.
 The study was conducted by Hugo Mialon and Andrew Francis, professors at Emory University in Atlanta.

 Abusive Relationship Statistics

-31. Nationwide, around 1.5 million students in high school experience some form of abuse from their partner in one year.
+30. Around 1.5 million American high school students experience some form of abuse from their partners.